sgraine/sgraine.github.io/_teachings/introduction-to-robotics.md

 - Recognise and evaluate realistic problems in robotics and computer vision at an introductory level.
 - Implement fundamental computer vision and robotics algorithms to solve realistic engineering problems, at an introductory level.
 - Develop and implement mathematical models and algorithms to describe and control the kinematic structure of a multi-link robot arm at an introductory level.
 - Use recognised project planning and management techniques to complete practical projects, at a developed level.This introductory course on machine learning covers fundamental concepts and algorithms in the field.
-By the end of this course, students will be able to: